DharavathSridharNayak/Medical-Insurance-Price-Prediction-SRIDHAR/README.md

 Model evaluation using metrics such as MAE, MSE, and R² score

-Deployed as an interactive app using Streamlit (optional)
+Deployed as an interactive app using Streamlit

+👉 [Click here to try the Medical Insurance Price Prediction App on Hugging Face] (https://huggingface.co/spaces/DharavathSri/MEDICAL_INSURANCE)